cms-sw/cms-sw.github.io/docker.md

 <http://docs.docker.com/installation>

-In particular mac and windows user should probably look into:
+In particular mac and windows users should probably look into:

 <http://boot2docker.io>

-a user mode docker installation.
+for a user mode docker installation (relying on VirtualBox).

 On the other hand notice that linux installation will require root access to the box or at least to be part of the `docker` UNIX group.